What are Professional Development Workshops?

 HRD-OUW Partnership Workshop Descriptions

-This introductory workshop focuses on the basics of writing effective professional emails for a range of audiences and purposes.
-It includes strategies and discussion about when to use email and not; how to format different types of email; and best practices for email in an academic institution.
-Participants will consider specific email scenarios, practice revising email samples to be more effective, and have the opportunity to ask specific questions related to their own use of email in the workplace.
+This workshop focuses on writing effective professional emails with attention to the audience and purpose.
+It includes strategies and discussion for best practices for email in an academic institution.
+Participants will consider specific email scenarios, practice revising email samples to be more effective, and ask specific questions related to their own use of email in the workplace.